By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 | 4 Units (Fourplex) | $1,041,125 | $2,402,625 |

 If you need a loan amount above your county's FHA limit, you may want to look at conventional financing or a jumbo loan.
-I can help you figure out which program gives you the best terms for your specific situation.
+I can help you figure out which program gives you the best terms.

 FHA vs. Conventional: When Does Each Make Sense?

-This is probably the comparison I walk through most often with borrowers.
+This is probably the comparison I walk through most often.
 There's no single right answer — it depends on your credit score, down payment, DTI, and how long you plan to keep the loan.
-Here's how I think about it:

 | Factor | FHA | Conventional |